Managing Content Structure & Access

 A Workspace provides the following sharing capabilities:

-• Item-level Sharing – providing the ability to control who is able to see which Items in a shared folder.
+Item-level Sharing – providing the ability to control who is able to see which Items in a shared folder.
 Think of this as a finer level of sharing, in contrast to the coarser level of sharing provided through folder access control.
 Provided a user has access to the folder itself, they will then be able to view/edit (as permitted) Items within that folder that are shared with them.

 The above sharing capabilities will adhere to the Workspace permission inheritance scheme.
 In the simplest sense, permissions applied to a folder will propagate down the folder hierarchy through the parent-child relationships – from folder to sub-folder, down the chain.

 This permission inheritance structure is maintained (unless specifically disrupted by a ‘detached’ folder/object) when folders are added to the hierarchy, and also when permissions are added within the hierarchy.
-Where additional permissions are applied to a folder that is not the top-level folder – it is within the hierarchy – they will be inherited down the hierarchy from this level, without disrupting the existing permissions.
+Where additional permissions are applied to a folder that is not the top-level folder – it is within the hierarchy – they will be inherited down the hierarchy from this level, without affecting the existing permissions.
 Note that the same inheritance behavior applies to the removal of permissions.

-A design Project (or other item type) is created or uploaded into Folder C. It will inherit the share permissions from Folder C.
+Add Edit rights ( The new permission entry ( Add Read-only rights ( The new permission entry ( A design Project (or other item type) is created or uploaded into Folder C. It will inherit the share permissions from Folder C. Extend the permission set of Folder C by adding read-only rights ( The added |

+Share permissions configured for the Team 1 project folder (US team).
+Projects within this folder inherit these permissions – adding to the inherent administrator and owner write permissions.
 Share permissions for a project folder added by a user, which inherits its permission from the parent folder (Team 1).
 The parent folder was created by a different user (Harold Smith) who ‘owns’ that folder, so write access to the new folder is granted for this user also.
+Share permissions configured for the Team 2 project folder (EU team).
+Projects within this folder inherit these permissions – adding to the inherent administrator and owner write permissions.
+Share permissions for a template item, as inherited from the parent Component Templates folder. |

 Things to be aware of:

-• In terms of permissions, a user/group has Read/Write access when the Can Write (Edit) option is enabled.
+In terms of permissions, a user/group has Read/Write access when the Can Write (Edit) option is enabled.
 If this option is disabled, they have Read (View) access only.

-• To remove an existing user/group from having shared access to a folder/item, click the associated Remove control ().
+To remove an existing user/group from having shared access to a folder/item, click the associated Remove control ().

-• By default, a folder/item will only be available to its owner (initially its creator) and all members of the Administrators group.
+By default, a folder/item will only be available to its owner (initially its creator) and all members of the Administrators group.
 These permissions are inherent and do not need to be explicitly added.
-Owners and Administrators have Read/Write (View/Edit) permissions.

-• To allow all users of the Workspace to see a folder/item, use the Add Anyone control.
+To allow all users of the Workspace to see a folder/item, use the Add Anyone control.
 Be aware that doing so will, by default, grant Read/Write access to all Workspace members.
 If you want to lock access down to a specific set of users and/or groups, you must remove the Anyone entity.

-• Unlike other items, a design project item's sharing permissions cannot be managed through the Explorer page.
+Unlike other items, a design project item's sharing permissions cannot be managed through the Explorer page.
 They are instead specified in the Share dialog window accessed from the Projects page.
 See the Workspace Projects page for detailed information.

-• Folders also can be added and removed in the Workspace Projects page.
+Folders also can be added and removed in the Workspace Projects page.

 Permission Inheritance Continuity